kunnoh/python_env_setup/README.md

     <li><strong>PYSETENV_PYTHON_PATH</strong> This is the python installation folder in the system</li>
 </ul>
 <h4>Switching between virtual environment</h4>
-<p>on the terminal type the following to sitch from foo to bar virtual environment</p>
+<p>on the terminal type the following to switch from foo to bar virtual environment</p>
 <code>pysetenv bar</code>
 <h4>Deactivate</h4>
 <p>Type this on terminal to deactivate virtual environment</p>